| Lalo Guerrero

 and I were my dad’s sons and was aware enough, and cared

 enough, to ask if we got our photos.
-She’s a very
+The ceremony ended with the

 Boys Choir of Harlem performing “Amazing Grace.”